xmatters/xm-labs-createusers/README.md

 # Files
 **index.php**
-This is the file that loads in your webbrowser and displays a simple form (you can sdd your own css
+This is the file that loads in your webbrowser and displays a simple form (you can add your own css )

 **loading-1-1-.gif**
 Loading image for form processing